- Nancy Ing

 - Ph.D. in Biochemistry and Molecular Biology, University of Florida

-Dr. Nancy H. Ing is an associate professor in the Department of Animal Science and has a joint appointment with the Department of Veterinary Integrative Biosciences.
+Dr. Nancy H. Ing is a professor in the Department of Animal Science and has a joint appointment with the Department of Veterinary Integrative Biosciences.
 She is an active member of the Faculties of Genetics, Reproductive Biology, and Biotechnology.